Druid

 , pass it a WindowDesc

-The first thing we could do to make our example application more interesting is to draw more than one widget.
-Unfortunately WindowDesc::new
+The first thing we could do to make our example application more interesting is to display more than one widget.
+However, WindowDesc::new

 function is then responsible for building this widget tree.